-This is my first day back writing after surgery on the 9 October 2013.
+This is my first day back writing after surgery.

 Thankfully I am on the mend and healing well.
 Every day brings a small improvement whether it be less pain, more movement or a more positive attitude.